Mini bio (français)

 In Brief: Research Topic

-Brain Computer Interfaces (BCIs) are communication and control tools enabling their users to interact with the environment using their brain activity alone.
-Applications based on BCIs are very promising in many fields ranging from assistive technologies for serverly motor-disabled patients to stroke rehabilitation.
-Unfortunately, these technologies are barely used outside laboratories.
-One reason: a sustainable portion of the users are unable to learn to control them…
+Brain Computer Interfaces (BCIs) are communication and control tools which enable their users to interact with the environment using their brain activity alone.
+Applications based on BCIs are very promising in many fields, ranging from the control of assistive technologies for serverly motor-disabled patients to the rehabilitation after stroke through the improvement of athletes’ performances.
+Unfortunately, these technologies remain barely used outside laboratories.
+One reason: a sustainable portion of the users seem to be unable to learn to control them…

 My research projects aim to improve the efficiency, reliability and acceptability of neurotechnologies based on ElectroEncephaloGraphy (EEG), and notably of Brain-Computer Interfaces (BCIs).
 To improve BCI usability, and thus enhance their acceptability, I am working on several axes:

-- I am leading theoretical research to understand what are the factors impacting BCI performance (cognitive factors, personality, neurophysiological patterns, design artifacts, training procedure, etc.).
-We are currently working on a modelisation fo the leaning process in BCI/neurofeedback, integrating these different factors and expliciting their relationships.
+- I am leading theoretical research to understand the processes undelying human learning in BCIs.
+In other words, I try to identify the factors impacting BCI performance (cognitive factors, personality, neurophysiological patterns, design artifacts, training procedure, etc.).
+We are currently working on a modelisation of the leaning process in BCI/neurofeedback, integrating these different factors and highlighting their relationships.

-- In a Human-Computer Interaction perspective, I am trying to improve training protocols with a user-centered approach, and to adapt these protocols to each user’ profile, in order to opimise the learning process.
-To do so, we use innovative technologies enabling to provide feedback on other sensory modalities than the visual one (such as the tactile modality) or to enhance motivation (through the use of virtual reality).
+- In a Human-Computer Interaction perspective, I am trying to improve training protocols with a user-centered approach, and to adapt these protocols to each user’s profile, in order to opimise the learning process.
+To do so, we use innovative technologies which enable us to provide feedback on other sensory modalities than the visual one (such as the tactile modality) or to enhance motivation (through the use of virtual reality).

-- Finally, we aim to apply these research projects to end-users, notably in the medical field: for stroke rehabilitation for instance, as well as for improving learning in a clinical neurofeedback context.
+- Finally, we aim to apply these research projects to end-users, notably in the medical field: for stroke rehabilitation for instance, as well as for improving learning in a clinical neurofeedback context; but also in sport science: to improve athletes’ cognitive and motor performances.

 Post-Doc — Supervision & Funding